Critically slow operator dynamics in constrained many-body systems

 \textbf{\textit{Phenomenological model.}}-- Let us consider a toy example that illustrates the presence of waiting times in the spreading of the OTOC: Take a small patch of seven fully filled sites, described by a state $\ket{m} = \ket{2\, 2\, 2\, 2\, 2\, 2\, 2}$.
 Upon inserting e.g. the operator $\hat{X}_0$ at the central site, we obtain the state $\hat{X}_0\ket{m} = \ket{2\, 2\, 2\, 1\, 2\, 2\, 2}$.
-One can now notice that there are \textit{no} dipole-conserving, local 4-site gates (neither automaton nor Haar) acting within the small patch that can change this charge distribution.
-In particular, this observation crucially depends on dipole-conservation: For charge-conservation only, one could always randomly shift the site with reduced charge, leading, for generic systems, to a diffusively spreading OTOC within this patch~\cite{Rakovszky18}.
-Here, instead, the OTOC finds itself `trapped' inside the localized region, implying a waiting time $\tau$ that lasts until the localized region has been breached from the \textit{outside}.
+There are now \textit{no} dipole-conserving, 4-site gates acting within the patch that can change this charge distribution.
+This observation crucially depends on dipole-conservation: For charge-conservation only, one could always randomly shift the site with reduced charge, leading, for generic systems, to a diffusively spreading OTOC within this patch~\cite{Rakovszky18}.
+Here, instead, the OTOC is `trapped' inside the localized region, implying a waiting time $\tau$ that lasts until the localized region is breached from the \textit{outside}.